crossbario/crossbar-examples/README.md

 # Crossbar.io Examples

-This repository contains example code and applications for Crossbar.io.
+This repository contains example code and applications for Crossbar.io.The examples are self-contained and ready to run.

-## Using the examples

-The examples are self-contained and ready to run.
 Each of the example directories contains an Crossbar.io configuration.
 In order to run the example, just got to its directory and do `crossbar start`.

+## Getting started
+If you are new here, we recommend you to start with our [Getting started](https://crossbar.io/docs/Getting-Started/) page.

 ## Overview of Examples
 This overview may not be complete - so check the repository listing if you're looking for something not listed here.

-If you are new here, we recommend you to start with our [Getting started](https://crossbar.io/docs/Getting-Started/) page.

 To give you a better idea of a small working WAMP application there is